Lucinda Belknap Nye

-Lucinda Belknap Nye (c.1791–1888) represents an important yet frequently overlooked part of American abolitionism.
+Lucinda Belknap Nye (c.1791–1888) was an abolitionist.
 Before the American Civil War in Zanesville, Ohio she was an advocate for the abolition of slavery and a leader in an antislavery society.
 Working alongside her husband, Horace Nye, Lucinda is believed to have provided assistance to escaped slaves.
 Lucinda taught at the Stone Academy as well, a known stop on the Underground Railroad.
-The Nye house is a historical landmark to this day in Zanesville.
-Lucindas potenital contributions within the Underground Railroad were done secret for her safety and her families safety leaving minimal accounts of her contributions.
+The Nye house is a historical landmark in Zanesville.
+Lucinda's contributions within the Underground Railroad were done secret for her safety and her family's safety, leaving minimal accounts of her contributions.

 Horace Nye

-Horace Nye (1786–1859) worked along side his second wife Lucinda in aiding in the abolitionist movement within Zanesville, Ohio.
+Horace Nye (1786–1859) worked alongside his second wife Lucinda in aiding in the abolitionist movement within Zanesville, Ohio.
 Horace was involved in the abolition movement through his church in Putnam and was a target of pro slavery mobs within Zanesville.
 In 1839 Horace was a target of a riot between Zanesville and Putnam to attack the conductors of the Underground Railroad.
 Within the Underground Railroad it is still unclear as to what Horace's role was although some records suggest he was a conductor.
 This is because all of his believed involvement in the Underground Railroad was done in secret for his safety.
 Mary Frances Nye-Potts who was Horace and Lucinda daughter went as far as to say "he always helped the black man to a safe retreat whenever an opportunity offered."